Moving to Bishan

 If you have not spent a lot of time in Bishan, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Bishan depends on several factors.
 If you plan to stay in Bishan for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could potentially provide a return on investment if property values increase.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and home maintenance expenses.
 It also requires a long-term commitment, and you may not be able to move easily if your circumstances change.
 On the other hand, renting a home in Bishan offers more flexibility.
 If you're not sure where you'll be in a few years, or if you prefer not to deal with the costs and responsibilities of homeownership, renting could be a better option.
 Renting allows you to move more easily, and it often comes with fewer upfront costs.
 However, when you rent, your monthly payments do not contribute to building equity, and there's always the possibility that your rent could increase over time.
 Additionally, you may have less control over your living space, as you'll need to get permission from your landlord to make certain changes.
 In conclusion, the decision to buy or rent a home in Bishan, Singapore depends on your financial situation, your long-term plans, and your personal preferences.
-It's important to weigh the pros and cons of each option before making a decision," replied a member in Bishan.
+It's important to weigh the pros and cons of each option before making a decision," said one expat who made the move to Bishan.

 What cultural faux pas should I try to avoid making in Bishan?